VirtusLab/jenkins-operator/README.md

 ## TODO

 Common:
-- simple library for sending Kubernetes events
+- simple library for sending Kubernetes events using one common format
-- implement Jenkins.Status in custom resource
-- implement ensure for Jenkins jobs - state in Jenkins.Status
+- decorate Jenkins API client and add more function for handling jobs e.g. Ensure, CreateOrUpdate

 Base configuration:
 - install configuration as a code Jenkins plugin
-- restart Jenkins when scripts config map or base configuration config map have changed
+- handle Jenkins restart when base configuration has changed
 - install and configure Kubernetes plugin
+- e2e pipelines using Kubernetes plugin
-- disable insecure options
+- Jenkins hardening, disable insecure options

 User configuration:
-- user reconciliation loop (work in progress)
+- user reconciliation loop with CR validation (work in progress)
 - configure seed jobs and deploy keys (work in progress)
 - e2e tests for seed jobs (work in progress)
 - backup and restore for Jenkins jobs running as standalone job